 Dan Strothers Fine Art

 Dan Strothers contemporary art and sculpture have been featured in art galleries and museums across Florida and the United States.
-The artist has shown in galleries and exhibitions in these Florida cities: Sarasota, Bradenton, Naples, Miami, Palm Beach Gardens, Boca Raton, Orlando, Jacksonville, Tampa and St. Petersburg.
+The artist has shown in galleries and exhibitions in these Florida cities: Sarasota, Bradenton, Ft Lauderdale, Naples, Miami, Palm Beach Gardens, Boca Raton, Orlando, Jacksonville, Tampa and St. Petersburg.
 Mr. Strothers has also exhibited his wooden abstractions and sculpture in numerous other states via art gallery, juried exhibition or museum exhibition.
 For the corporate art buyer, Dan Strothers has placed numerous original art works and is always willing to consider corporate commissions.
 Please click the Exhibitions tab on any page of the web site for full details.

 Abstract art, by definition, can be a painting or sculpture (including assemblage) that does not depict a person, place or thing in the natural world — even in an extremely distorted or exaggerated way.
 Therefore, the subject of the work is based on what you see: color, shapes, brushstrokes, size, scale and, in some cases, the process.